otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/README.md

 ### Referencing

 Appropriate referencing is required for all work.
-Referencing standards will be specified by the course lecturer.
+Referencing standards will be specified by the teaching staff.

 ### Plagiarism